JHSRobo/documentation/syntaxConventions.md

   * Log each major step in your program to this log file.
 This doesn't have to be anything complex.
   * Log whenever a button is pressed or something is activated as well.
 * Avoid creating new topics wherever possible.
 Instead, use existing topics and custom message types to send more data.
+* Use more dictionaries!
+We do not want to see repetitive variables.

 ## Naming Things
 * **Variables:** Keep variable names short, but don't ever settle for one letter.
 It should always be clear what the variable represents.